nadsbuhdha/portfolio-project-5/README.md

 ### Fonts

 Nunito was used as the primary font across the site.
-After research into ecommerece fonts, Nunito was chosen for its well-balanced appearance and rounded asaesthetic, which compliments the rounded border radius which features across the site.
+After research into ecommerce fonts, Nunito was chosen for its well-balanced appearance and rounded asaesthetic, which compliments the rounded border radius which features across the site.
 San-serif was chosen as a backup font, should Nunito fail.

 ## Marketing